kevindeland/kevindeland.github.io/_projects/2016-07-23-binary-card-tutor.md

 <br><br>

 <h3>Improvements I would make</h3>
-Ugh... why does it say "until only 2 dots are visible".
+- Bug: it still says "until only 2 dots are visible".
 It should change with the problem and say "6".

-It should be explicit that a "1" means the card is face up and a "0" means the card is face down.
+- It should explicitly teach that a "1" means the card is face up and a "0" means the card is face down.